 Center for Nonviolent Education and Parenting – 1999

 Taken by the success of the program, Ruth was encouraged by the teen mother mentors and the community to extend the philosophy and practice, evolving into CNVEP.
 Ruth’s big heart, her deep feelings for children, adults and humanity at large made CNVEP a thriving organization for it’s first decade.

 In 2010, CNVEP underwent a branding change, and the same transformational work that Ruth had practiced for half a century now goes by the name Echo Parenting & Education.
 “Echo” because of the geographical roots in Echo Park, but also as a metaphor: when we are kind, that kindness echoes long after we are gone.
 In other words, when we raise children with care, we raise children to care.

 Ruth resides in Echo Park, rooted deeply in the community that has held her for more than forty years.
-Her three devoted children and six grandchildren that connect her heart to her work, live nearby and support; often attending her parenting classes.
+Her three devoted children and seven grandchildren that connect her heart to her work, live nearby and support; often attending her parenting classes.
 Ruth remarks that as she watches them parent she knows that her philosophy works, seeing them love with more freedom and emotional competency than she started with.
 She has broken the cycle in her own family and that is very profound.